diegargon/trackerm/README.md

     * List latest releases from your favorite indexers/trackers.
     * Trailers & Covers guess for missing covers
     * Library: Search you library, Downlad media, Stats
     * Library: Local Player (no active by default, see config options), play your movies/shows  launching VLC just clicking (the media share volume must be accesible)
     * Users: Basic IU designed for multiple users, password access, limit local ips (config)
     * Email: Automatically send email when TrackerM add new media to your library
     * Automatically link(when seeding) and move (finish seeding) from transmission-daemon  download directory to your library
     * Proxy support
-    * Cache Covers for fastt experience
+    * Cache Covers for fast experience
     * Automatically disabling (temporally) indexers offline or slow
     * Use SQLlite, not need a more complex database.